rymndhng/release-on-push-action/README.md

 ### Can I create a tag instead of a release?

-There's no current plans to support this.
+Currently, no.

-In order to reliably generate monotonic versions, we need to have a guaranteed ordering of tags.
-Github Releases maintains a ordering of releases which this action can rely on.
+In order to reliably generate monotonic versions, we use Github Releases to track what the last release version is.
+See [Release#get-the-latest-release](https://developer.github.com/v3/repos/releases/#get-the-latest-release).

 ## Big Thanks To